nemo0622/pokeemerald-expansion/Seaglass README.md

 - More minigames to break up Pokémon battles!
     - SCUBA SAFARI, Pacifidlog Town: A combination of the Safari Zone and Bug Catching Contest from Johto, with 200 steps or 5 encounters in a dedicated underwater area to find a high-scoring Pokémon.
 Various helpful rewards are provided, including the HM Waterfall.
 Pacifidlog Town is also accessible from Slateport through an NPC with a Kirlia by the Pokémon Center after beating Team Aqua in the Museum.
     - PINBALL, Mauville Game Corner and Mossdeep Game Corner: Four unique pinball games (SEEL, GENGAR, MEOWTH, and DIGLETT) are in both Game Corners.
 Beating the games award PINBALL POINTs, which can be used to get rare Pokéballs, items, and even some Alolan forms!
+    - The Contest Hall has been moved to Verdanturf Town, and the Verdanturf Battle Tent has been moved to Lilycove!
+This will let the player enter contests much earlier, hopefully engaging with them much more
 - Various QoL Changes, including:
     - Type Effectiveness shown in battle
     - HM System revamp: if HM is in bag and the right badge is owned, Pokémon that can learn the HMs can naturally use them